Bruce Bimber

 University of California, Santa Barbara

-Since 1996 I have studied how democratic politics works when digital media are in the mix.
-In recent years, I have focused on the accumulating problems for democracy that are associated with social media: selective exposure, polarization, populism, and disinformation.
+Since 1995 I have studied how democratic politics works when digital media are in the mix.
+In recent years, I have focused on the accumulating problems for democracy that are associated with social media: selective exposure, polarization, rampant falsehoods and disorder in the public sphere, and illiberal political communication.
 One of my long-standing interests has been how digital media facilitate like-minded people finding one another and acting together, with or without the support of established organizations and their agendas.
-Throughout the 2000s and early 2010s, there were lots of cases of this kind of mobilization contributing to the richness of democracy, such as the Occupy Movement.
-More recently, the dark side of this process has become more apparent as people with hateful and extremist messages find one another and act together, and as people across societies are mobilized by conspiracy theories and other falsehoods.
-I am currently trying to understand better the links between democratically corrosive messages in social media and people's engagement in public affairs.
+Throughout the 2000s and early 2010s, there were lots of cases of this kind of mobilization contributing to the richness of democratic process, such as the Occupy Movement.
+More recently, the dark side of collective action has become more apparent as people with hateful and extremist messages find one another and act together outside the bounds of democratic process, and as people across societies are mobilized by conspiracy theories and other falsehoods.
+Generative AI is poised to make these problems considerably worse.